jarvisx17/EPO/README.md

 ---

-Feel free to explore the Jupyter Notebook to understand the inner workings of the European Patent Relavancy Check project and leverage the power of BERT for patent analysis and classification.
+Feel free to explore the Jupyter Notebook to understand the inner workings of the European Patent Relevancy Check project and leverage the power of BERT for patent analysis and classification.
 If you have any questions or encounter any issues, please don't hesitate to reach out to the project maintainers.